jayabonelli/jungle-scraper/README.md

 # The 'database.csv' file
 That's the file that tracks all of the data of the companies.
 So, to take previous data into account, make a new folder containing the jungle_scraper.py file and the most recent database.csv file, and the database.csv file will be overwritten/updated with the new data.

-If you have any questions or concerns: contact me at: jaya.bonelli@gmail.com
+If you have any questions or concerns, contact me at: jaya.bonelli@gmail.com